RISC-KC/basic_rv32s/guidelines/development_log.md

 [Exit debug]

 * Debugger finishes and executes **mret**.
-* Trap Handler …
+* Trap Handler ...
-  just when I thought I was almost done—what is **mtvec** again…
+  just when I thought I was almost done—what is **mtvec** again...

 ##### —Emergency meeting—

 `mtvec` is a CSR holding the **start address** of the Trap Handler.
 “Start address”???
 So the Trap Handler isn’t a *module*?
-Right… when an exception occurs, you need a **routine** to handle it.
+Right... when an exception occurs, you need a **routine** to handle it.
 I had treated “Trap Handler” as a hardware module, and didn’t realize the handler itself is **software**.
 From ChoiCube84’s software-debugging input I learned we can **program** the Trap Handler to change the initial actions on a trap.
 Mental stabilized.
 Reflecting that info below.
 —End of emergency meeting—